RajeevRanjan5642/sales-insights-project/README.md

 ![Image](https://github.com/user-attachments/assets/42cb1dc1-b4c1-4240-9519-56d7bbefb828)

-- Analyze each table in the sales database.
+- Explore each table in the sales database.

       USE sales;
       SELECT * FROM transactions;